The childhood home of one of the Philippines' greatest national heroes.

 Regarded as one of Philippines' greatest heroes; José Rizal definitely made a big mark on Philippine history.
 In the City of Calamba, in the Laguna province, a reconstruction of his old childhood home has become a big touristic attraction...

-Without going to much into a history lesson; José Rizal was a very intelligent Filipino that lived during the late 1800s.
-He was ultimately executed by the Spanish for the crime of rebellion; Rizal was a leading force and influence during the Philippine Revolution, that ultimately led to the Philippine Independence, on September 29, 1898.
+By the end of his life, José Rizal was executed by the Spanish for the crime of rebellion.
+He was a leading force and influence during the Philippine Revolution, that ultimately led to the Philippine Independence, on September 29, 1898.

-José Rizal was born on June 19, 1861, in a original two-story Spanish colonial house in Calamba, Laguna.
-During WWII, Rizal's original house was destroyed, but was rebuilt at the same site on June 19, 1950.
 With Rizal's original belongings kept intact inside the shrine, visitors can roam the house freely.
 Original and relevant trivia are written on the walls and the rooms are carefully reconstructed and presented the way they used to be when José Rizal used to live there, in the late 1800s.

 The shrine has a large lawn with a replica of a nipa hut Rizal used to play with his sisters in.
 Next to the hut is a statue of a young José Rizal, with his dog.
 This statue was constructed in 1996 for the centennial celebration commemorating Rizal's death.